adafruit/Flora-Brakelight-Backpack/README.txt

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Flora_Brakelight_Backpack.
 Check that the Flora_Brakelight_Backpack folder contains Flora_Brakelight_Backpack.ino.

 This code example requires the Adafruit LSM303 library which can be downloaded from https://github.com/adafruit/Adafruit_LSM303DLHC

+This code example also requires the Adafruit WS2801 library which can be downloaded from https://github.com/adafruit/Adafruit-WS2801-Library